 Employment opportunities in the Cotswolds

-With impressive names including St James’s Place Wealth Management and Renishaw headquartered in the Cotswolds, as well as GCHQ, GE Aviation, Superdry and Kohler Mira in Cheltenham, Mears in Gloucester and Ecotricity in Stroud, there are plenty of well-respected companies to start or advance your career.
+With impressive names including St. James’s Place Wealth Management and Renishaw headquartered in the Cotswolds, as well as GCHQ, GE Aviation, Superdry, Spirax-Sarco and Kohler Mira in Cheltenham, Mears in Gloucester and Ecotricity in Stroud, there are plenty of well-respected companies to start or advance your career.

 Cultural hotspots in the Cotswolds

-The Cotswolds is bursting with attractions and events for history, culture and heritage fans.
-Walk in the footsteps of royalty at Sudeley Castle, travel back to Roman times at Cirencester’s Corinium Museum, wander the corridors of the famous Hogwarts at Gloucester Cathedral or immerse yourself in music, art and literature at one of nearby Cheltenham’s many annual festivals.
+The Cotswolds is bursting with attractions and events for history, culture, literature and heritage fans.
+Walk in the footsteps of royalty at Sudeley Castle and Queen Katherine Parr's grave, travel back to Roman times at Cirencester’s Corinium Museum, discover the real-life Doors of Durin from The Lord of The Rings at St Edward's Church in Stow-on-the-Wold, or immerse yourself in beautiful music at Longborough Festival Opera and Guiting Music Festival.

 Fantastic transport links in the Cotswolds

-By road, the M5 provides direct commuter links to both Bristol and Birmingham, while the A40 connects the Cotswolds with Oxford.
-There are direct trains to London Paddington from nearby Cheltenham Spa, Gloucester, Kemble and Stroud, while an extensive bus network provides public transport to local towns and villages across the Cotswolds.
+While the Cotswolds offers a rural idyll characterised by country lanes and pretty villages, it has good road connections all around, with the M5 providing direct commuter links to both Bristol and Birmingham, while the A40 connects the Cotswolds with Oxfordshire.
+There are direct trains to London Paddington from nearby Cheltenham Spa, Gloucester, Kemble and Stroud, while an extensive bus network provides public transport to local towns and villages across the area.